subquery/documentation/docs/academy/moonbeam_course/lesson2.md

 - The GraphQL Schema in `schema.graphql` to define shape of the data.
 - The Mapping functions in `src/mappings/ directory` to transform data coming from blockchain.

-Find out more about [Manifest](../../build/manifest/polkadot.md) and [GraphQl Schema](../../build/graphql.md) and [Mapping functions](../../build/mapping/polkadot.md).
+Find out more about [Manifest](../../build/manifest/polkadot.md) and [GraphQl Schema](../../build/graphql.md) and [Mapping functions](../../build/mapping/polkadot.md) in our documentation.

 ::: tip Note
 In this first lesson there is no code alternation.
 :::

-Your files should look like this:
+After the initialisation of the starter project your files should look like this:

 ### Manifest